khawarizmus/antlr4ng/ReadMe.md

 | Large Inserts | 11022 ms | 10616 ms |
 | Total | 20599 ms | 10978 ms |

 The benchmarks consist of a set of query files, which are parsed by a MySQL parser.
-The query collection file contains more than 900 MySQL queries of all kinds, from very simple to complex stored procedures, including some deeply nested select queries that can easily exhaust available stack space.
+The query collection file contains more than 900 MySQL queries of all kinds, from very simple to complex stored procedures, including some deeply nested select queries that can easily exhaust the available stack space (in certain situations, such as parsing in a thread with default stack size).
 The minimum MySQL server version used was 8.0.0.

-The large binary inserts file contains only a few dozen queries, but they are really large with deep recursions, stressing so the prediction engine of the parser.
-Additionally, one query contains binary (image) data which contains input characters from the whole UTF-8 range.
+The large binary inserts file contains only a few dozen queries, but they are really large with deep recursions, so they stress the prediction engine of the parser.
+In addition, one query contains binary (image) data containing input characters from the entire UTF-8 range.

-The example file is a copy of the largest test file in [this repository](https://github.com/antlr/grammars-v4/tree/master/sql/mysql/Positive-Technologies/examples), and is known to be very slow to parse with other parsers, but the one used here.
+The example file is a copy of the largest test file in [this repository](https://github.com/antlr/grammars-v4/tree/master/sql/mysql/Positive-Technologies/examples), and is known to be very slow to parse with other MySQL grammars.
+The one used here, however, is fast.

 ## Release Notes